davidlohner/Corona_Anleitungen/en/en_Anleitung_Videoschnitt_Windows.md

 Then press the A Button.
 Now move the slider to the point **to** where you want to remove everything.
 Then press the B button.
-The area in between is now automatically marked and can be deleted with **Remove**.
+The area in between is now automatically marked and can be deleted via **Remove**.

 ### Save the video
-On the left side there are several possibilities to make presettings.
+On the left side there are several possibilities to adjust presettings.
 Select MP4 or MP4v2 (Muxer) for the output format.
-To save the video as Mp4, go to the "File" menu and click "Save".
+To save the video as MP4, go to the "File" menu and click "Save".
 Select a location in the new window and name the video.
 Press "OK".
 You will receive a notification about the successful saving process.

 ![](https://i.imgur.com/Cx5iiXI.jpg)